hendrikreimers/mystic-micro-sites/README.md

 - **NFC Tag Integration**: Enables NFC tags to link physical objects to digital content, providing an interactive way to access site details.
 - **Modular Codebase**: Designed for easy extension and customization, making it suitable for various development needs.
 - **Custom Template Engine**: Small high functional Template Engine for dynamic contet rendering, build from scratch.
+- **QR Codes:**: Generates QR Codes as downloadable Image of the generated Mystic URL.

+## Use cases

+1. **Secure Digital Memorabilia**

+   - **Scenario:** A user wants to create a digital memory archive linked to physical objects like souvenirs or gifts.
+   - **Solution:** By integrating **NFC tags** or **QR codes** with Mystic Micro Sites, users can securely store and share digital content like photos, videos, or stories.
+When the tag or code is scanned, the content is accessed through an encrypted URL, ensuring privacy and security.
+   - **Benefit:** This allows for private sharing of memories with friends or family without the risk of unauthorized access.

+3. **Private Collections and Exhibitions**

+   - **Scenario:** A collector wants to showcase their collection of rare items or artworks to a select group of individuals.
+   - **Solution:** Using Mystic Micro Sites, collectors can create private galleries with controlled access through encrypted URLs.
+This ensures that only invited guests with the correct link can view the collection.
+   - **Benefit:** Collectors can protect their intellectual property and maintain exclusivity while sharing their collections with interested parties.

+4. **Event Invitations and Information**

+   - **Scenario:** An event organizer needs to send out invitations with sensitive information, such as location details and attendee lists.
+   - **Solution:** Organizers can use Mystic Micro Sites to create secure invitation sites with all relevant event details.
+Access is granted only through a unique URL, reducing the risk of leaks.
+   - **Benefit:** This ensures that only invited guests can access the event details, maintaining privacy and enhancing security.

 ## Installation